-- · Ensure the delivery of the exams in secure electronic format to the Examinations Officer of the school (a role usually assumed by the Vice Principal Academic).
+- Ensure the delivery of the exams in secure electronic format to the Examinations Officer of the school (a role usually assumed by the Vice Principal Academic).
 For the Paper-based exams if it is scheduled on the first day of the week, the exam is available on Saturday.
 However, if the paper -based exam is scheduled during the weekdays the exam will be available the day before.
-For the Online based exams if it is scheduled on the first day of the week, the exam is available on Friday.
-However, if the paper-based exam is scheduled during the weekdays the exam will be available the day before. - Establish exam audit committee and prepare reports on campus exam procedure.
+For the Online based exams if it is scheduled on the first day of the will be available on Friday.
+However, if the paper-based exam is scheduled during the weekdays the exam will be available on Friday.
+However, if the paper-based exam is scheduled during the weekdays the exam will be available on Friday. - Establish exam audit committee and prepare reports on campus exam procedure.

-Contribute to the audit committee and quality assurance efforts if required.
+• Contribute to the audit committee and quality assurance efforts if required.